 This definition is consistent with a constructionist view of learning, according to which learning is an active process in which learners construct new understandings and knowledge by integrating new experiences into their existing knowledge structures.

-Relationship between visual literacy and reading/writing literacy
+Visual literacy and reading/writing literacy

 Reading and writing continue to be vitally important to education.
 Education professor and researcher MaryAnne Wolf writes that the “emphases of digital media on efficient, massive information processing… and seemingly endless forms of digitally based entertainment…can be less suited for the slower, more time-consuming cognitive processes that are vital for contemplative life and that are at the heart of what we call deep reading.”
 "Deep reading" is an important antidote to unreflective consumption of images and media.
 Deep reading requires active participation and therefore promotes active learning and deeper understanding.